wstalcup/wstalcup.github.io/_posts/Prologue-The-Crimes-of-The-Magus.md

 ---
 layout: post
-title: prologue
-name: Prologue - The Crimes of the Magus
+title: Prologue - The Crimes of the Magus
 permalink: /novel/prologue/
 ---